3 Weeks in Colombia Itinerary

 bogota downtown, buildings, mountain,

 Bogota is the capital of Colombia.
-It is sitting on the Andes Mountain, which gives visitors and locals chilly yet comfortable weather, especially during winter.
+It is on the Andes Mountain, which gives visitors and locals chilly yet comfortable weather.
 At the elevation of 2,640 m (8666 ft), some people might need to spend a day or two acclimatizing.

 Must-see attractions in Bogota: